syntaxboybe/BESS/README.md

-# BESS: Barangay E-Service System with Face Recognition for the Barangay Office of Poblacion Naawan, Misamis Oriental
+# BESS: Barangay E-Service System for the Barangay Office of Poblacion Naawan, Misamis Oriental

 A Capstone project for the completion of the Bachelor of Science in Information Technology at Mindanao State University - Naawan Campus.